 Vision and MissionQueen Anne’s County Public Schools promotes high-quality service-learning experiences for all students to help them become active participants in making a difference in their community on a local and global level.
 Service-Learning combines meaningful service to the community with curriculum-based learning.
-Students improve their academic skills by applying what they learn in school to the real world; they then reflect on their experience to reinforce the link between their service and their learning.
-Successfully completing service-learning is a Maryland State Department of Education graduation requirement.
+Students improve their academic skills by applying what they learn in school to the real world; then they then reflect on their experience to reinforce the link between their service and their learning.
+Successfully completing 75 hours of service-learning is a Maryland State Department of Education graduation requirement.

-In high school, students complete at least one more project (a minimum of 15 more hours, provided they enter high school with at least 4 completed projects from elementary and middle school totaling a minimum of 60 hours).By the time students graduate, they will have completed at least five service-learning projects (totaling a minimum of 75 hours) that incorporate academic preparation and structured reflection.
+In high school, students complete at least one more project (a minimum of 15 more hours), in order to complete at least 5 service-learning projects within Queen Anne's County Public Schools (for a total of 75 hours minimum) that incorporate academic preparation and structured reflection to satisfy the Maryland State Department of Education graduation requirement.
 For more information about the high-quality service-learning in Queen Anne's County Public Schools, contact your local school's Service-Learning Coordinator.

 All students who transfer into our system from another Maryland public school are required to either show proof of satisfactory service-learning from their previous school, or complete our five required service-learning projects, that can be planned jointly by the student with their school-based Service-Learning Coordinator.
 Students who transfer into QACPS from either a private school or from out of state need to contact the Service-Learning Coordinator at their school.All service-learning experiences should meet all of the Maryland's Seven Best Practices of Service-Learning.
 These best practices expand on the fundamental preparation, action and reflection stages of service-learning and should be used to assess high-quality projects and can be found here:

 Visual and Performing Arts / World Languages / Media